-On the outer edge of Europe, in the far north west of Scotland, are the Western Isles or Outer Hebrides, they are part of the Scottish Highlands Region.
-The Outer Hebrides are an area of unspoilt natural beauty with spectacular scenery, impressive mountain ranges, moorland, lochs, machair and miles of golden (sometimes sheltered) sandy beaches and turquoise seas.
+On the outer edge of Europe, in the far north west of Scotland, are the Western Isles or Outer Hebrides, they form their own council area.
+This chain of islands form an area of unspoilt natural beauty with spectacular scenery, impressive mountain ranges, moorland, lochs, machair and miles of golden (sometimes sheltered) sandy beaches and turquoise seas.
 The Outer Hebrides have a unique Gaelic culture and many traditions while religion plays a very important role in daily life.
 The Scottish Gaelic language is still dominant in many communities in the Outer Hebrides.

 Stornoway on the Isle of Lewis is the administrative capital of the Western Isles.
 Water is a major feature of the Western Isles with over 6.000 lochs spread over their comparatively small terrain.
 Though they comprise only 1,3 % of the UK’s landmass, the Outer Hebrides contain 15% of its freshwater surface area.
 From the Butt of Lewis all the way down to Barra/Vatersay is approx. 240 Kilometres.
 The highest mountain, 799 metres, is the Clisham on the Isle of Harris.

 Most islands on the Outer Hebrides are host to large numbers of wildlife due to the huge variety in (protected) habitats and vast areas of unspoilt nature.
 Golden Eagles, Otters, Corncrakes and a huge variety of waders inhabit the islands and attract many visitors.

 The Outer Hebrides also offer opportunities for the more adventurous visitor; kayaking, canoeing, sailing, surfing, kiting, climbing, hill walking and more.

 Population and Inhabited Islands